oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/dwh-analytics-for-lob/files/dwh-analytics-for-lob-wad.md

 This project will implement the E-Business Suite Analytics Accelerator for Financials (Accelerator) to provide content, Oracle Analytics Cloud (OAC) for reporting with Autonomous Data Warehouse (ADW) for data management and Oracle Data Integrator - Marketplace (ODI) for data integration and transformation as the technology platform.
 The data source will be E-Business Suite (EBS).

-## Non Functional Requirements
+## Non-Functional Requirements

 ## Current State Architecture

 ## Future State Architecture

-In the future state target architecture ODI-Marketplace will be used to extract data from EBS tables, load and transform them into ADW where the Analytics data model will reside.
+In the future state target architecture, ODI-Marketplace will be used to extract data from EBS tables, load, and transform them into ADW where the Analytics data model will reside.
 OAC will access the ADW for reporting.

 ![Future State Architecture](images/Target_State_Architecture_v01-2.png)